How To Become A Private PA

 • Attend industry events, seminars, and workshops related to personal assistance or the specific sectors you are interested in (like family offices or private households).

-• Join professional associations or groups for personal assistants or administrative professionals.
+• Join professional associations or groups for personal assistants or administrative professionals, such as the EPAA or The PA Hub.

 • Engage actively on professional social media platforms like LinkedIn, connecting with industry professionals and participating in relevant discussions.